-A few words about your undergraduate major.
-Most applicants to graduate engineering programs are applying for a graduate degree in a program that aligns with their undergraduate engineering studies.
-I have had clients with a major in the liberal arts successfully apply for graduate engineering programs.
+A few words about your undergraduate major: Most applicants to graduate engineering programs are applying for a graduate degree in a program that aligns with their undergraduate engineering studies.
+However, I have had clients with a major in the liberal arts successfully apply for graduate engineering programs.
 They enrolled in the prerequisite engineering and math courses prior to submitting applications, and earned the grades that showed they could handle the technical and quantitative subjects.

 To determine if a program will help you achieve your goals, examine the curriculum – what you’re going to be studying and doing during your graduate program.
 If it prepares you for your future career in the way you want to be prepared, it’s a program worth considering.

-Know the Research Requirements
+Know the research requirements

-Write a Sizzling Statement of Purpose
+Write a sizzling statement of purpose

 Most undergraduate students in engineering are practiced in mathematics, modelling, design, robotics, thermodynamics, and/or simulation, with little opportunity to take courses that require essay writing.
-Thinking about what content should be included in a statement of purpose (SOP), and writing a coherent and persuasive essay can be daunting.
+Thinking about what content should be included in a statement of purpose (SOP), and writing a coherent and persuasive essay, can be daunting.

 The SOP is a critical component of the graduate application as it is an opportunity to persuasively tell a story.
-That story should explain what motivated the applicant to major in engineering (or any other chosen major), and why a graduate degree is important now, as well as how this school and program will help you to accomplish your goals.
+That story should explain what motivated the applicant to major in engineering (or any other chosen major) and why a graduate degree is important now, as well as how this school and program will help you to accomplish your goals.
 And, the story should have an interesting beginning, as well as an ending that relates back to the starting content.

-It is imperative that you understand the critical importance of clarifying short-term and long-term goals.
+Once again, it is imperative that you understand the critical importance of clarifying short-term and long-term goals.
 Schools want to know that you are clear about your purpose for desiring a graduate degree, how you will use that degree upon graduating, and what impact you ultimately want to have on your community or society.

 It is equally imperative that your statement of purpose address your reasons for wanting to attend this particular program.
 You can exhibit genuine interest in each program by discussing how courses, professors, extracurricular activities, or geographic location will enable you to realize your educational and professional goals for graduate study in engineering.

-Prepare a Relevant Resume
+Prepare a relevant resume